 Notice of Privacy Practices

-Among other things, this Notice describes how this protected health information may be used or disclosed to carry out treatment, payment, or health care operations, or for any other purposes that are permitted or required by law on behalf of participants of these Covered Entities.
+Among other things, this Notice describes how your protected health information and SUD records may be used or disclosed to carry out treatment, payment, or health care operations, or for any other purposes that are permitted or required by law.

-We are required to provide this Notice of Privacy Practices (the “Notice”) to you pursuant to HIPAA.
-The HIPAA Privacy Rule protects only certain medical information known as “protected health information.”
-Generally, protected health information is individually identifiable health information, including demographic information, collected from participants or created or received by a health care provider, a health care clearinghouse, a health plan, or the employer on behalf of its group health plan that relates to the participant’s:
+The HIPAA Privacy Rule protects only certain medical information known as "protected health information" (PHI).
+Generally, PHI is individually identifiable health information, including demographic information, collected from you or created or received by a health care provider, a health care clearinghouse, a health plan, or your employer on behalf of a group health plan that relates to:

-- Past, present or future payment for the provision of health care.
+3. The past, present or future payment for the provision of health care to you.

 Contact Person

-If you have any questions about this Notice or about our privacy practices, please contact Michou Reichelsdorfer, President, 920-451-7020.
+If you have any questions about this Notice or about our privacy practices, please contact:

 Effective Date